iapyeh/sshscript/tutorial.md

 $.include('secret')
 ```

-Let’s create a file named “run-check-openssl-version.spy” in your notebook
+Let’s create a file named “run-check-openssl-version.spy” in the trusted-host.

 ```jsx
 # ssh to dev-host